 The education includes 1,500 hours of supervised clinical experience.
 All told, NDs receive approximately 4,500 hours of academic and clinical training.

-Dr. Macdonald completed additional training and was granted the authority to prescribe pharmaceutical medicine.
+Dr. Macdonald and Dr. Peters have completed additional training and was granted the authority to prescribe pharmaceutical medicine.

 - What treatments do NDs use?

 Naturopathic physicians use a broad range of therapies, including botanical medicine, clinical nutrition, laser therapy, homeopathy, Bowen Therapy, traditional Chinese medicine/acupuncture, psychological counselling and pharmaceutical medicine.
 You can learn more about the services offered at The Macdonald Centre for Natural Medicine here.

 - What types of health problems can be treated?